YusufAbdelaziz/udacity-full-stack-nanodegree/README.md

 ## Contribution

 I've only taken notes for the second and third module.
-In case you wish to add more notes or you've found inaccurate details please submit a pull request for the updates or file an issue so I can fix it.
+In case you wish to add more notes or you've found inaccurate details please submit a pull request for the updates or file an issue so I can fix these details.